-The Fed’s decision
+The Fed’s decisionThe Fed’s decision

 At its most recent Federal Open Market Committee (FOMC) meeting, the central bank decided to raise short-term rates by one-quarter of a percent.
 It cited a strengthening labor market and economic activity expanding at a moderate pace.
 This is good news: the Fed acted to normalize interest rates in the face of a stronger economy to head off possible inflation down the road.

-What determines mortgage rates?
+What determines mortgage rates?What determines mortgage rates?

 There are many market-related reasons, such as the perception there will be lower inflation in the longer-term.
 Keep in mind; the yield jumped following the U.S. presidential election, approaching 3% by the end of the year from 2.29%.
-This was due to Trump’s large infrastructure spending plan and tax cuts would create inflation for an economy that was doing reasonably well.
+Due to Trump’s large infrastructure spending plan, tax cuts would create inflation for an economy that was doing reasonably well.

 How are MBS yields determined?
 Old fashioned supply and demand from investors.
 The rate has to be large enough to entice investors, but if the lender makes it too high, it will turn off borrowers.
 MBS traders look at the appropriate Treasury yield, so it is a factor, and it always trades at a higher yield than the comparable, risk-free Treasury security.
 Lenders compete with each other, and one may want to offer you a lower rate to earn your business.

 You should note that the annual percentage rate (APR) and the mortgage interest rate are different.
 Both are important to know.
 Your monthly payment is based on the mortgage interest rate.
 The APR is the mortgage interest rate and other bank charges.
-This includes any points (upfront interest you pay at closing), closing costs, and other charges.
-An APR lets you do an apples-to-apples comparison.
+Includes any points (the upfront interest you pay at closing), closing costs, and other charges.
+An APR lets you make an apples-to-apples comparison.
 A bank may offer you a lower mortgage rate but charge more in closing costs, making your APR higher.

-Dealing with higher rates
+Dealing with higher ratesDealing with higher rates

 The rising Treasury yield pushed up mortgage rates in December.
-That month, the average 30 year fixed mortgage was 4.2%, up from 3.77% in November and 3.47% the previous month.
+That month, the average 30 years fixed mortgage was 4.2%, up from 3.77% in November and 3.47% the previous month.
 This does not spell gloom and doom, though.
 It is still low by historical standards.
 For instance, in 2008, the average was 6.03% and much higher in some years before then.

-There is not much you can do about mortgage rates.
+It is not much you can do about mortgage rates.
 You can lock in a fixed rate for a short period of time, but this won’t help you if you aren’t ready to close pretty soon.
 But, you can use this as a negotiating tool, however.
 Many people jumped in to buy apartments over the last few years, taking advantage of an improving economy and rock-bottom mortgage rates.
 The higher rates may cool demand somewhat, meaning you are in a strong bargaining position as you compete with fewer buyers.